-Immersion in internships provides students unique appreciation of the day-to-day activities of toxicologists and paths for career success in industry, government, and nonprofit organizations.
+Immersion in internships provides students with a unique appreciation of the day-to-day activities of toxicologists and paths for career success in industry, government, and nonprofit organizations.
 Such opportunities can help students establish their professional network, build confidence in career choices, and ultimately better prepare to transition into these employment sectors upon graduation.

 SOT will offer graduate students funding to engage in internships within industry, government, and nonprofit organizations through the Graduate Intern Fellowship in Toxicology (GIFT).
 This program will enable outstanding doctoral students to pursue an internship in toxicology that advances their professional and scientific development.

-Approximately three or more awards of up to $3,000 each will be given for summer 2019 to support travel to the internship site, local housing, and/or stipend (if not provided by the internship host).
+Approximately two awards of up to $3,000 each will be given for summer internships to support travel to the internship site, local housing, and/or stipend (if not provided by the internship host).
 The applicant should take full advantage of any stipend or funding offered by the internship host and home institute and then specify the amount and purpose of funds required from SOT.
 The SOT funds are to be used to close gaps in available funds to facilitate participation by graduate trainees.
 Applications should include letters of support from the graduate advisor and director of graduate studies, as well as documentation of acceptance from the internship host, to validate and ensure success of the opportunity.